Skip to main content

 How do upsells work in the Shopify checkout?

 A post-purchase upsell happens when the customer accepts an additional product immediately after completing the checkout.
-If the upsell offer is accepted, then the order is updated to include the additional product and thereafter considered one order in Shopify.
+If the upsell offer is accepted, then the same Shopify order is updated to include the additional product.

 Immediately after a customer pays for their order, they'll see the upsell page.
 If the customer accepts the upsell, Littledata’s servers will receive a ping from Shopify notifying us about an update to the order.
 The upsell event will then be sent to the connected destinations.